vibar/laravel-upload-queue/readme.md

-## Laravel queue and websocket notification test
+# Laravel test with upload, queue and broacasting event

 ### Installation